 Harare quiet as police dampen Zimbabwe opposition protest

-Zimbabwe's police patrolled the streets of the capital, Harare, Friday morning while many residents stayed home fearing violence from an anti-government demonstration planned by the opposition.
+Zimbabwe's police patrolled the streets of the capital, Harare, Friday morning while many residents stayed home and shops were shut fearing violence from an anti-government demonstration.

 The opposition Movement for Democratic Change has launched a legal challenge, urging the courts to declare their protest to be lawful and to dismiss the police ban on their street demonstration, said party spokesman Daniel Molokele.

 Police in riot gear and with water cannons maintained a heavy presence in downtown Harare and in residential areas across Harare early Friday morning.
+Police cordoned off central Africa Unity Square, where the demonstrators had planned to gather.
 Police and government officials warned that the demonstration would be illegal and protesters would "rot in jail."

 To avoid any possible trouble, many residents avoided going out.
 Many shops were closed and Harare's streets were unusually quiet Friday morning.